ribafish/slack-thread-summarizer/README.md

 1. In any Slack channel, react to a message with 📌 (`:pushpin:`)
 2. Slack Workflow triggers GitHub Actions
 3. Check the Actions tab in your GitHub repo to see progress
+4. Claude generates a summary of the thread
-4. When complete, a PR will be created in your knowledge base repo
+5. A PR is created in your knowledge base repo with the markdown summary

 ## Project Structure